 (Payment can only be processed on receipt of original application forms).

-- It is requested in an attempt to curb fraud.
+It is requested in an attempt to curb fraud.

-- The copy of the ID with the fingerprints will be submitted to Home Affairs for verification.
+The copy of the ID with the fingerprints will be submitted to Home Affairs for verification.

-- Kindly take note that when application forms are returned with a note that the fingerprints are not clear, the decision was taken by Home Affairs.
+Kindly take note that when application forms are returned with a note that the fingerprints are not clear, the decision was taken by Home Affairs.

-- The Guardians Fund is not in a position to decide whether the fingerprints are clear enough, since the verification is done by Home Affairs.
+The Guardians Fund is not in a position to decide whether the fingerprints are clear enough, since the verification is done by Home Affairs.

 If you are able to lodge your application personally, you need not attach your fingerprints.
 The Master has computers on-site (MOVIT) on which your fingerprints can be verified in person.

-The rate over the last 3 years was as follows (compounded):
+The rate over the years were as follows (compounded):